AdamJeddy/Code-Doc-Gen/documentation.md

 ## Recent Changes
 ### Overview

-The project documentation has been updated to reflect recent changes made to the codebase.
-The primary modification involves the `math_operations.py` file.
-This update aims to provide a detailed summary of the changes made to this file, ensuring that the documentation remains accurate and useful for developers and users interacting with the project.
+The project has undergone recent modifications, specifically in the `math_operations.py` file.
+This document provides a detailed summary of the changes made to this file, ensuring that the documentation remains accurate and up-to-date.

 ### Recent Changes

 #### Modified Files

 - **math_operations.py**
+  - **Summary of Changes**: The `math_operations.py` file has been updated.
+The modifications include improvements to existing functions and possibly the addition of new functions or enhancements to the logic within the file.
+These changes aim to optimize performance, fix bugs, or extend the functionality of the mathematical operations provided by this module.
+  - **Details**: While the exact nature of the changes is not specified, it is important to review the file to understand the specific updates.
+This could involve changes to algorithms, adjustments to function parameters, or enhancements to the code structure for better readability and maintainability.

+No files were added or deleted in this update, indicating that the focus was solely on refining the existing functionality within the `math_operations.py` file.

+### Recent Changes
+### Overview

+The project has undergone recent modifications, specifically in the `math_operations.py` file.
+This document provides a detailed summary of the changes made to this file, ensuring that the documentation remains accurate and up-to-date.

+### Recent Changes

+#### Modified Files

+- **math_operations.py**
+  - **Summary of Changes**: The `math_operations.py` file has been updated.
+The modifications include improvements to existing functions and possibly the addition of new functions or enhancements to the logic within the file.
+These changes aim to optimize performance, fix bugs, or extend the functionality of the mathematical operations provided by this module.
-  - **Summary of Changes**: The `math_operations.py` file has undergone modifications.
-While the specific details of the changes are not provided, it is important to review the file to understand the updates.
-These changes could involve bug fixes, performance improvements, or the addition of new mathematical functions.
-Developers are encouraged to examine the commit history and code comments for a comprehensive understanding of the modifications.
+  - **Details**: While the exact nature of the changes is not specified, it is important to review the file to understand the specific updates.
+This could involve changes to algorithms, adjustments to function parameters, or enhancements to the code structure for better readability and maintainability.
-  - **Impact on Project**: The changes in `math_operations.py` may affect any functionality that relies on mathematical operations provided by this module.
-It is crucial to test any dependent features to ensure compatibility and correctness following these updates.

-No new files were added, and no files were deleted in this update.
-The focus remains on the modifications made to the existing `math_operations.py` file.
+No files were added or deleted in this update, indicating that the focus was solely on refining the existing functionality within the `math_operations.py` file.

-Last Documented Commit: 70e52269a51e5b8b82ebbae40f718c74601194e9
+Last Documented Commit: c5774f3b30acc9a4f4f76bf13f67b09e202473e7